 - Avoid Disabling Your Firewall.
 While it may happen that a legitimate file download needs you to disable your firewall, it is very rare and it opens you up to other hackers in the process.
 You want to keep this enabled at all times, even if the download link is legitimate.

 As always, you should trust your instincts but always be aware of the possibility of a hacker or fake link.
 You should get in the practice of asking permission before downloading anything on the device and only download things you are sure are safe.
-For more information about keeping your company information and devices safe in Albany, be sure to contact The Data Center via (518) 459-3282 or firstname.lastname@example.org.
+For more information about keeping your company information and devices safe in Albany, be sure to contact The Data Center via (518) 459-DATA (3282) or email@example.com.